danlevimb/automated-data-resilience-framework/docs/use-cases/stopat-restore-user-ticket.md

 DETAILED DESCRIPTION:
    The Business Operations team reported inconsistencies in order amounts within the production system.

    Several records in the `app.Orders` table show incorrect values, impacting downstream processes and reporting accuracy.
-The incident ocurred around 11:00 am.
+The incident is estimated to have occurred around 11:00 AM.

 SUSPECTED ROOT CAUSE:
    An unintended execution of a bulk update statement: